menu

 Springwater is a tiny town located in the state of New York.
 With a population of 518 people and two associated neighborhoods, Springwater is the 874th largest community in New York.
-Springwater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Springwater has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 In Springwater, however, the average commute to work is quite long.
 On average, people spend 34.17 minutes each day getting to work, which is significantly higher than the national average.